Hood College: Athletics

 Hood College athletics began in 1898 with the first basketball team.
 In the early 1900s, field hockey, tennis, archery and swimming were among the sports added to the athletics program.
-Gambrill Gymnasium was constructed in 1949 and served as the main athletic facility for the campus until the dedication of the new Athletic Center in November 2011.
-In March 2015 it was renamed the Ronald J. Volpe Athletic Center in honor of the former president.
-In 1984, Hood College became a member of the National Collegiate Athletic Association and joined the Division III Chesapeake Women's Athletic Conference.
-When the CWAC disbanded, Hood joined the Atlantic Women's Colleges Conference in 1990.
-In 2006, Hood joined the Capital Athletic Conference (CAC).

 Hood presently offers intercollegiate varsity teams in men's and women's basketball, baseball, men's and women's cross country, field hockey, men's and women's golf, men's and women's lacrosse, men's and women's soccer, softball, men's and women's swimming, men's and women's tennis, men's and women's track and field, and women's volleyball.
 The college also offers club level equestrian and cheer programs.

-The men's teams began competition in the Capital Athletic Conference for the 2006–2007 academic year along with women's cross country and track and field.
-All other women's sports remained in the AWCC for the 2006–2007 year and moved to the CAC in 2007–2008.
-Hood joined the 17-member Middle Atlantic Conferences in July 2012.
-Hood College student-athletes train in the Ronald J. Volpe Athletic Center, which includes the BB&T arena.

 The nickname for Hood athletics is the Blazers.
 This dates back to the 1920s when the campus elected a rising senior as the "White Sweater" girl as someone who possessed the most sportsmanship and school spirit.
 In 1928, the sweater was changed to a blazer and the tradition continued through the mid-1900s.
 Today, the nickname is represented by a thoroughbred horse with a "blaze" mark on its forehead.

+Hood College student-athletes train in the Ronald J. Volpe Athletic Center, which includes Woodsboro Bank Arena.
+Gambrill Gymnasium was constructed in 1949 and served as the main athletic facility for the campus until the dedication of the new Hood Athletic Center in November 2011.
+In March 2015 it was renamed the Ronald J. Volpe Athletic Center in honor of the former president.

+In 1984, Hood College became a member of the National Collegiate Athletic Association (NCAA) and joined the Division III Chesapeake Women's Athletic Conference (CWAC).
+When the CWAC disbanded, Hood joined the Atlantic Women's Colleges Conference (AWCC) in 1990.
+In 2006, Hood joined the Capital Athletic Conference (CAC).
+The men's teams began competition in the CAC for the 2006–2007 academic year along with women's cross country and track and field.
+All other women's sports remained in the AWCC for the 2006–2007 year and moved to the CAC in 2007–2008.
+Hood joined the 17-member Middle Atlantic Conferences in July 2012.

+In November 2024, a public forum was held to discuss adding a Hood College baseball field to a city park near the campus.
+The Blazers baseball team has played at Frederick Community College's field since 2015.